 - Can I travel to Canada after my record is expunged?
 Yes, Canadian courts have ruled that they will yield to the jurisdiction in which the offense occurred.
 So, in short, if the California courts say that your record is expunged, the Canadian government will honor that and allow you into the country without going through the hassle of paying the Canadian fine or attending their requisite rehabilitation program.

 If you are facing a DUI or have been convicted of one and are concerned about how it may hurt your life or career, a skilled Riverside DUI attorney can help.
-Reach out to the team at the Law Offices of Catherine A. Schwartz today at (951) 338-5962.
+Reach out to the team at the Law Offices of Schwartz & Godbey today at (951) 338-5962.